Bram Franken

 Bram Franken (born 14 February 2001) is a Dutch footballer who plays as a midfielder for Noordwijk.

 Club career

 Franken made his professional debut with Jong AZ in a 3–0 Eerste Divisie loss to FC Den Bosch on 31 January 2020.
 On 24 April 2020, he signed a contract keeping him with Jong AZ until 2022.

+International career

+Franken played 6 games for the Netherlands national under-18 football team.